Need help with your resignation letter? Start here.

 Please accept this letter as formal notification of my resignation from (company name).
 My last day with the company will be (date).

-Before I leave, I will ensure that all my projects are completed as far as possible.
-I am happy to assist in any way to ensure a smooth handover to my replacement.
+Before I leave, I will ensure that all my projects are completed as far as possible, and I am happy to assist in any way to ensure a smooth handover to my replacement.

-I want to thank you for the opportunity to work at (company) for (years of service).
-I have enjoyed working with the team during this time and will miss our interactions.
+I want to thank you for the opportunity to work at (company) for the past (years of service) years.
+I have enjoyed working with you and the team and will miss our interactions.

 While I am excited by the new opportunities I will be pursuing, I will always remember my time at (company name) with affection.
 Please do not hesitate to contact me if you need further information after I leave, and I would be delighted if you stay in touch.